Taylor Heise

 Taylor Heise Bio

-Taylor Heise is an American professional ice hockey forward for the Minnesota Frost of the Professional Women’s Hockey League (PWHL).
-She played college ice hockey at the University of Minnesota, where she won the prestigious Patty Kazmaier Award in 2022.
-Heise is also a member of the United States national team and was drafted first overall in the 2023 PWHL Draft, marking a significant milestone in her career.
+Taylor Heise, born on March 17, 2000, in Lake City, Minnesota, is an American professional ice hockey forward for the Minnesota Frost of the Professional Women’s Hockey League (PWHL).
+She is widely regarded as one of the top American players of her generation, having won the Patty Kazmaier Award in 2022 as the most outstanding player in NCAA Division I women’s hockey.
+Heise also represents the United States national team and was selected first overall in the 2023 PWHL Draft.

 Early Life and Background